Sudolphus/BestRestaurant.Solution/README.md

-# _Project Name_
+# _Best Restaurant in Town_
-Epicodus Week ?
+Epicodus Week 10
-Version 1.0 - Date
+Version 1.0 - Date July 27th, 2020

 ## _Project Description_
+Practice in many to one database relationships.

 ## _Contributors_
 JohnNils Olson
+Micheal Hansen

 ## _Usage_
+A website where users can add their favorite restaurants based on the type of cuisine they offer.

 ## _Behavior Specifications_
 | Behavior | Input | Output |
 | ---- | ---- | ---- |
+|

 ## _Technologies Used_